dogecoinfoundation/libdogecoin/doc/bindings.md

 For more information and documentation on how to properly call all the functions of Libdogecoin from Python, see address.md.

 ### Modifying Wrappers
 If you are interested in making your own modifications to these wrappers, you can edit the `bindings/py_wrappers/libdogecoin/libdogecoin.pyx` file.
-Once your changes have been made and you are ready to build again, make sure to delete both the previous shared library file _and_ the Cython-generated `libdogecoin.c` file adjacent to `libdogecoin.pyx` prior to running the build command.
+Once your changes have been made, make sure to delete both the previous shared library file _and_ the Cython-generated `libdogecoin.c` file adjacent to `libdogecoin.pyx` prior to running the build command.
+Or, you can even run the bash script `bindings/py_wrappers/pytest/cython_tests.sh` to do this automatically and test out your implementation across all architectures.

-## Golang Wrappers

-#TODO